 The process and requirements for applying for Social Security Disability depend on whether you need Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

 Social Security Disability Insurance (SSDI)

-SSDI pays disability benefits to disabled workers, disabled widowed or divorced spouses, and disabled adult children.
-You pay into the SSDI fund every week you work, through payroll taxes (FICA), earning credits toward eligibility.
+SSDI pays disability benefits to disabled workers, disabled widows, divorced spouses, and disabled adult children.
+You pay into the SSDI fund every week you work through payroll taxes (FICA), earning credits toward eligibility.
 Once you accumulate the minimum number of credits, you are eligible to collect this benefit if you become disabled.